 These and other results provide benchmark data that researchers can use to develop technology models and guide future research and development.
 This unbiased information helps researchers build component, system, and vehicle models around real-world data, improving their accuracy and usefulness.
 VTO also uses this data in partnership with industry to set the targets described in VTO’s multi-year program plan and Technical Team Roadmaps.
 In addition to the basic data presented here, Clean Cities and the Alternative Fuels Data Center are using this data to improve their online tools to help fleet managers.

 Infrastructure and Vehicle Component Data

 In addition to vehicles, the AVTA tests charging infrastructure and vehicle components.
 It tests a number of types of electric vehicle supply equipment (EVSE), including wireless charging, conductive EVSE, DC conductive EVSE, bi-directional transfer (vehicle-to-grid and grid-to-vehicle), and the readiness of the electric grid.
-Data sets on specific battery testing and demonstration are also available, including best practices for emergency responders developed based on those results.
+Data sets on specific battery testing and demonstration are also available.
 VTO also supports more in-depth battery testing for research and development purposes through its battery development, systems analysis and testing research area.